PRISBteam/PCC_Processing_Design/README.md

 Such a framework allows to describe and analyse space ordering inside a real materials by the well-developed tools of topology, statistics and graph theory.   </p>

 <p> This is a C++ based software project consisting of several modules working with pre-created Polyhedral Cell Complex (PCC) as the set of its incidence and adjacency matrices represented in a sparse matrix form.
 The code contains 4 main modules (Processing, Characterisation and Writer), the library of Simulation tasks and the Main module merging everything together, reading configurations and data files,  and launching all the other modules.
 The code works both with 3-complexes (3D) and 2-complexes (2D) BUT - to make results consistent with 2D/3D EBSD scans - it assumes that the grains are 3-cells in the 3D, 2-cells in the 2D case, and so on for grain boundaries and other element types.
-So it actually replaces definitions of k-cells with ( k + (dim - 3) )-cells, where dim = {2, 3} is the dimension of the problem.
+So it actually replaces definitions of k-cells with ( k + (dim0 - 3) )-cells, where dim0 = {2, 3} is the dimension of the problem.
 In such a way 2-cells are ALWAYS associated with grain boundaries on EBSD maps and are edges for 2D case! </p>

 <h2>General specifications</h2>